canonical/microceph/docs/tutorial/single-node.rst

 .. warning::

-   While loop files offer a convenient way for setting up small test and development clusters, it is **strongly** recommended to utilize dedicated block devices in production environments for enhanced safety and performance.
-Utilizing loop files involves extra overhead compared to physical block devices, leading to a performance penalty.
+   While loop files offer a convenient way for setting up small test and development clusters, it is **strongly** recommended to utilise dedicated block devices in production environments for enhanced safety and performance.
+Utilising loop files involves extra overhead compared to physical block devices, leading to a performance penalty.
 From a safety perspective, if multiple file-backed OSDs are housed on the same disk, any malfunctions on